 Every winter, power outages inevitably hit.
-When they do, hundreds or even thousands of people find themselves without a source of heat during the dead of winter.
+When they do, hundreds or even thousands of people find themselves without heat during winter.

-Because of how frequent power outages are (including outages which last for 3+ days!), all homes should have an emergency heater.
+Because of how frequent power outages are (including outages that last for 3+ days!), all homes should have an emergency heater.

 A kerosene heater is one of the best options for most people.

 There are two types of kerosene heaters.
-You must get the right type for your space or you can end up with problems like too much carbon monoxide being released.
+You must get the right type for your space, or you can end up with problems like releasing too much carbon monoxide.

-These are usually cylindrical in shape.
-The fuel tank is on the bottom and the wick on the top.
+These are usually cylindrical.
+The fuel tank is on the bottom, and the wick is on the top.
 A grill around the heater is added for safety.

 Convective heaters will distribute warmth upwards and outwards.
 They are designed for large areas or multiple rooms.
 You’ll have to move the entire unit outdoors to refuel.